lidewu/EXOS_Backup_Script/README.md

 ## How To Use
 --------------------
-//Modify  Tftp Server IP Address
+1. Modify  Tftp Server IP Address
 --------------------
 //set var tftp <Tftp IP Address>